Great knot: Distribution

-Their breeding habitat is tundra in northeast Siberia.
+Their breeding habitat is tundra in northeast Siberia, Russia.
 They nest on the ground laying about four eggs in a ground scrape.
 They are strongly migratory wintering on coasts in southern Asia through to Australia.
 This species forms enormous flocks in winter.

-The species is recorded in low numbers in western Alaska most years, and has occurred as a vagrant in British Columbia, Oregon, West Virginia, and Maine.
+The species is also recorded in summer in low numbers in western Alaska, United States in most years, and in winter in small numbers west to Pakistan, Oman, and the United Arab Emirates.
+It has occurred as a vagrant in Great Britain, Morocco, New Zealand, British Columbia in Canada, and in the lower 48 states of the USA in Oregon, West Virginia, and Maine.